alias-rahil/handwritten.js/README.md

 ## Command line

-It takes a single argument as the path to the text file (specifying absolute path is recommended), and, if everything goes smoothly, saves the output image as 'output.jpg'.
+It takes a single argument as the path to the text file (specifying absolute path is recommended), and, if everything goes smoothly, saves the output pdf as 'output.pdf'.

 ## In code

-It takes a single string argument and returns a promise that contains a [jimp](https://github.com/oliver-moran/jimp#readme) object if the string is non-empty, else it returns a null value.
+It takes a single string argument and returns a promise that contains a [pdfkit](https://github.com/foliojs/pdfkit#readme) document instance.

 # Author